KinkForAll (aka. KinkCamp)

 Sourcing and encouraging leadership for coordinated efforts

 It will be helpful to designate lead contacts on the day of the event, so that participants will have channels to go through for issues they cannot resolve themselves.
-Rather than rigidly designate leaders well in advance, let leaders emerge organically—leaders might not volunteer themselves, and some volunteers who want to lead in this fashion will do so poorly.
+Rather than rigidly designate leaders well in advance, let leaders emerge organically.
 Leadership is about action, not a title; remember that KinkForAll is a do-ocracy.

 Common areas in need of coordination that are enhanced by having dedicated leadership are as follows.